-When Grandma chose her Christmas mince pie recipes, they had to call for mincemeat pie fillings that met her standard — they had to be fruity and delicious.
+When Grandma chose a traditional mince pie recipe, it had to call for a mince pie filling that met her standard — it had to be fruity and totally delicious.

-And homemade mincemeat pies and tarts are an absolute necessity if you plan to celebrate a traditional Christmas with all the trimmings.
-You will love these Christmas pies.
+And homemade mince pies and tarts are an absolute necessity if you plan to celebrate a traditional Christmas with all the trimmings.
+You will love these wonderful Christmas pies.

 The Book of Household Management (1861)

-Good puff paste (1/2 pound of pastry is sufficient for 4 pies), mincemeat filling.
+Good puff paste (1/2 pound of pastry is sufficient for 4 pies), favorite mincemeat filling.

 Make some good puff-paste by recipe; roll it out to the thickness of about 1/4 inch, and line some good-sized patty pans with it; fill them with mincemeat, cover with the paste, and cut it off all round close to the edge of the tin.